below/HelloSilicon/README.md

 ### Excersises

-@jrosengarden [asked](https://github.com/below/HelloSilicon/issues/22#issue-687491010) me how to read the command line, and I gladly [answered](https://github.com/below/HelloSilicon/issues/22#issuecomment-682205151) the question.
+I was asked how to read the command line, and I gladly [answered](https://github.com/below/HelloSilicon/issues/22#issuecomment-682205151) the question.

 Sample code can be found in Chapter 4 in the file [`case.s`](Chapter%204/case.s).